 - SEP IRA

 Custodian accounts are not available to help your children invest.
-You might consider Stash Invest to open custodial accounts.
+You might consider Stash to open custodial accounts.

 One reason why the M1 Finance app is so popular with new and experienced investors is its fractional investing benefit.